 The flower heads are borne in terminal clusters at the branch tips.
 The ray florets range from white, subtle shades of pink, mauve to lilac and the central disc florets are yellow.
 Each flower is about 10-20 mm wide when fully open and borne singly on short peduncles, 30-40 mm long, from March to July.
 The ray florets curl backwards and the colour deepens as the flower heads die.

 The flower heads turn into fluffy seed heads after flowering.
 The seeds are small, cream-coloured to light brown with hairs (pappus) attached at the tip.

-Felicia erigeroides is not listed on the Red Data List.
+Felicia erigeroides is not threatened.

 Distribution and habitat

 Felicia erigeroides grows naturally on grassy hillsides, coastal bush and forest margins up to an altitude of 1000 m.
 It occurs from Humansdorp to KwaZulu-Natal.